Grilled Eggplant Salad

 - Even though tomatoes are best when they haven’t been refrigerated, this was not bad after it had been the fridge overnight.
 It didn’t last much longer than that though.

-This makes much more dressing than you need for the salad, but it’s good on any type of grilled meat, grilled vegetables, or sliced tomatoes, and it will keep more than a week in the fridge.
+This makes more dressing than you need for the salad, but it’s good on any type of grilled meat, grilled vegetables, or sliced tomatoes, and it will keep more than a week in the fridge.

 This recipe inspired by a grilled eggplant dish from Donna Hay New Food Fast. (affiliate link)